Best Nurse Planner for Work and School + Why You Need One

 Creating order in the midst of chaos is a skill that many nurses use on a daily basis.
 Recently, we have needed it more than ever to balance demanding (and often competing) work and personal obligations!
 I became obsessed with organization when I was working full time under the heavy pressure of an Intensive Care Unit, taking classes for my advanced nursing degree, and studying for additional nursing certifications, all while planning my dream wedding.
 That is when a fellow nurse let me in on a (not-so) secret nursing tip - use an Erin Condren planner!

 As a nurse and mama of two now, I definitely still have my fair share of things that have to get accomplished in a day, week, and month.
 Even without a busy personal life, nurses are major multitaskers!
-A planner is a great way to dump all the things in your head down onto paper and organize it.
+A nursing planner is a great way to dump all the things in your head down onto paper and organize it.

 Why Do Nurses Need a Planner?